 Prolonged carrying comfort is a subjective thing.
 I have a very triangular torso and this means that packs often fit differently on me than they do on other people.
 However, I can compare the comfort of some of the many other packs I have tested.
 I don’t know quite how the pack will fit on you, but I do know how it fitted on me, compared to these other packs.

 With the Rotation 34L, I would rate the comfort as good, but not exceptional.
 I found that the back panel curved outwards slightly, and this took some getting used to.
 I never once thought that the bag was uncomfortable while using it, but I also never had that “wow” moment that I have sometimes had when carrying heavy loads with truly exceptional harness systems on some admittedly much more expensive bags.
-In particular, I regularly tested this bag alongside the larger (and much more expensive) Rotation Pro 50L.
-That is a pack which has an entirely different harness system that is much more comfortable with heavy loads.
+In particular, I regularly tested this bag alongside the larger (and much more expensive) Rotation 50L+.
+That is a pack that has an entirely different harness system that is much more comfortable with heavy loads.

 You have two choices for carrying a tripod on this bag.
 The first is a pair of front-mounted straps and a tripod foot cup that is all stowed away in hidden pockets until you need them.
 The second option is to use the large elasticated side pocket and the side strap.